vormooth/hifi/BUILD_ANDROID_MAC.md

 * ANDROID_NDK - the root of your Android NDK install
 * ANDROID_HOME - the root of your Android SDK install
 * ANDROID_LIB_DIR - the directory containing cross-compiled versions of dependencies.
+(Details below)

 ##### About ANDROID_LIB_DIR